Azure Storage REST API Reference

 The Azure storage services support both HTTP and HTTPS; however, using HTTPS is highly recommended.

 All access to storage services takes place through the storage account.
 The storage account is the highest level of the namespace for accessing each of the fundamental services.
-It is also the basis for authentication.
+It is also the basis for authorization.

 The REST APIs for storage services expose the storage account as a resource.